Tahnihf/My-coding-project/README.md

 - Linda O Keeffe's Tutorials via Wismos website
 - Mister Bomb's Youtube video: Sonic Pi Tutorial - Using Loop Samples
 - Raspberry Pi Foundation’s tutorials
-These are some of the tutorials, websites and Youtube videos I viewed, watched and progressed through which taught me lessons regarding how to use Sonic Pi and the program's codes
+These are some of the tutorials, websites and Youtube videos I viewed, watched and progressed through which taught me lessons regarding how to use Sonic Pi and the program's codes.

 File name:
-Twinkle Twinkle Little star .rb - This is my experimentation when coding the song Twinkle Twinkle Little Star using Sonic Pi
+Twinkle Twinkle Little star .rb - This is my experimentation when coding the song Twinkle Twinkle Little Star using Sonic Pi.